onevcat/UniWebView-Docs/docs/release-note/README.md

 * An API for adding some javascript snippet to Android and iOS in runtime.
 Now you can dynamically add js code to your page when the game is running, instead of defining it in the web page before loading the web content.
 * API for cleaning a specified cookie, instead of cleaning them all.
-* A key down event on Android while the webview is actived.
+* A key down event on Android while the web view is activated.

 #### Fix

 * Improved the performance for Mac Editor.
 * Some other small issues.

 > The parameters of LoadBeginDelegate is changed from 1.4.0.
 There is now an url parameter in the delegate.
-If you are using webview.currentUrl in the corresponding event, now please use this parameter intead of that.
+If you are using web view.currentUrl in the corresponding event, now please use this parameter instead of that.
 The currentUrl is updated only when web page loading finished or failed now.

 ---